Xiddler/PORTABLE_ENV/dotfiles/cheat/units.md

 # Overview

 This file refers to the units program available from gnu.
 This is gnu-units.
-Available on Ubuntu etc. Downloaded to the RPI on 2023-08-05
+I installed it on the RPi/Ubuntu.
+Downloaded to the RPI on 2023-08-05

 1. Examples from kragen on Hacker News
 2. Long, detailed item on units of all sorts from frinklang.org